gpilgrim2670/VerticalTable/README.md

 ### What's left to do?

 A lot!
-We know what we have on our to-do list, but a big part of the reason why we decided to do this was to get more people than just the two of us to be playing with and exploring track & field (and swimming) data.
+We know what we have on our to-do list, but a big part why we decided to do this was to get more people than just the two of us to be playing with and [exploring track & field](https://nalathletics.com/map) (and swimming) data.
 To that end, all of the results data from championship meets - like what we used in this tutorial - will be available via a public repo by the end of 2021.
 People can't have fun with data unless they have the data, and athletics needs all the eyes it can get.

-On that note of attention-seeking behaviors, if you've read this far you clearly like George and his writing quite a bit and you may have thought to yourself "His writing is way better than his R." If that's the case, please check out his recently released book, [EGOals: Exercising Your Ego in High-Performance Environments](https://www.amazon.com/EGOals-Exercising-your-high-performance-environments/dp/B09HJ5VV51/), which he co-authored with sports performance scientist Martin Buchheit.
+On that note of attention-seeking behaviors, if you've read this far you clearly like George and his writing quite a bit and you may have thought to yourself "His writing is way better than his R." If that's the case, first off, you're right.
+So please check out his recently released book, [EGOals: Exercising Your Ego in High-Performance Environments](https://www.amazon.com/EGOals-Exercising-your-high-performance-environments/dp/B09HJ5VV51/), which he co-authored with sports performance scientist Martin Buchheit.
 And stay up on all things [track & field data at NALathletics](https://nalathletics.com/tag/dataviz/).

 And if swimming or more serious R chops are your thing, then dive (HA!) into the SwimmeR world with [Greg's website](https://pilgrim.netlify.app/about/) and [GitHub page](https://github.com/gpilgrim2670/).